gmellini/Microsoft-Defender-Security-Center-Hunting-Queries/README.md

 DeviceProcessEvents
 | where FileName == "net.exe"
 // exclude local PC groups enumeration from the results, can generate FP
-// you can have hits for local groups when Defender ATP collects the investigation package
+// e.g. you have hits for local groups when Defender ATP collects the investigation package
 | where ProcessCommandLine !contains "localgroup"
 | where ProcessCommandLine contains "group"
 ```